 Berkeley Discovery Departmental Innovation Program: Creating new things in new ways

-In Fall 2020, we embarked on a new phase of the Discovery Initiative with the launch the flagship component: Berkeley Discovery Departmental Innovation Awards Program, an approach to developing and infusing the Discovery Arc throughout the undergraduate experience.
+In Fall 2020, we embarked on a new phase of the Discovery Initiative with the launch of the flagship component: Berkeley Discovery Departmental Innovation Awards Program, an approach to developing and infusing the Discovery Arc throughout the undergraduate experience.
 With a $5 million gift from the Chernin family, we created this awards program to foster a culture of transformative and collaborative engagement.

 The Discovery Hub: Inviting students into a new story